-The AFOA has Chapters operating in British Columbia, Alberta, Saskatchewan, Ontario, Manitoba, Nunavut, NWT, Atlantic and Quebec.
+The AFOA has Chapters operating in British Columbia, Alberta, Saskatchewan, Ontario, Manitoba, Nunavut, Atlantic and Quebec.
 Each Chapter is governed by a Board of Directors comprised of senior financial managers within that province/region.
 Chapters play an important role and have significant value impacting AFOA's mandate and objectives.

 AFOA Chapters play a governance role; each chapter appoints a representative to sit on the AFOA Canada Board of Directors.
 AFOA Chapters also importantly: